Ackee-Blockchain/python-testing-frameworks-benchmark/README.md

 * `process_results.py` Python script to process the measured times
 * `test_results.csv`: CSV file containing the measured times
 * `processed_results.csv` CSV file containing the processed results of measured times
 * `v3_core`: Directory with rewritten tests for [v3-core](https://github.com/Uniswap/v3-core)
 * `README.md`: This readme

 # Methodology

-Testing was done with 4 different testing frameworks, namely Woke, Brownie and Ape which are frameworks written in Python and Hardhat+Ethers.js which was used in the original tests.
+Testing was done with 4 different testing frameworks, namely Wake, Brownie and Ape which are frameworks written in Python and Hardhat+Ethers.js which was used in the original tests.
 Three different development chains, namely Anvil, Ganache and Hardhat.
 As for the tests, popular Uniswap-v3 project and its [v3-core](https://github.com/Uniswap/v3-core) was chosen and it's tests partly rewritten and repurposed for each of the python resulting in 271 tests.